ecom.biz

 Checkout converts better

 Shopify's checkout is one of the highest-converting in the industry.
-It supports Shop Pay (which has a 91% higher conversion rate than regular checkout), Apple Pay, Google Pay, and every major payment method.
+It supports Shop Pay (which, according to Shopify's own data, drives meaningfully higher conversion rates than standard checkout), Apple Pay, Google Pay, and every major payment method.

 You can't build a better checkout yourself.
 Shopify has invested hundreds of millions of dollars into optimizing those checkout pages.
 As a store owner, you inherit all of that work for free.